Trump Plan For Home Loans Rattles Watchdogs

 But the companies are still required to keep handing over their profits to the government.

 In order to function as private companies, Fannie and Freddie would have to be recapitalized, meaning they need billions and billions of dollars in cash.
-But the plan doesn't make clear which approach the administration would use to accomplish that goal.
+The plan doesn't make clear which approach the administration would use to accomplish that goal.
 Some options floated in the plan would require congressional approval.

 The administration also says in several places in its plan that it wants to avoid "disruption" in the mortgage market.
 And by definition, any abrupt changes involving Fannie and Freddie would be disruptive.
-Together the two firms backstop nearly half of the $11 trillion U.S. mortgage market.
+Together, the two companies backstop nearly half of the $11 trillion U.S. mortgage market.